 The EMU library reserves the right to refuse any copying order if, in its judgment, fulfillment of the order would involve violation of the copyright law.

 Course Reserve materials are covered by Section 107 of the copyright law.
-See Print/Media Reserves Procedures for Faculty for more information.
+See Course Reserves Information for Faculty for more information.

 Multimedia materials are also protected under the copyright law.
 Possession of a film or video does not include the right to show the work.
 Section 110(1) of the Copyright Act of 1976 creates an exception to the copyright holder's exclusive right of performance.
 See Using Video, DVD, and Film in the EMU Library [pdf] for our guidelines and policies.

 For questions about the library policy and course reserves, please contact Rita Bullard, Access Services Librarian, at 734-487-2561 or firstname.lastname@example.org.

 Halle Library, 955 W. Circle Dr, Ypsilanti MI, USA 48197 Phone:734.487.0020